mtfoley/pr-compliance-action/README.md

 body-fail | false | Whether to trigger a failing check when the body-regex is not matched in the PR body.
-Triggers a warning by default. body-auto-close | true | Whether or not to auto-close on failed check of PR Body body-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR Body protected-branch | (Blank) | Branch that check should ensure that PR does not use as it's head.
+Triggers a warning by default. body-auto-close | true | Whether or not to auto-close on failed check of PR Body body-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR Body body-invalid-regex | '' | Regular expression to identify whether the PR body contains invalid content, such as template placeholder text that is intended to be replaced.
+A blank value for the regex effectively disables the check. body-invalid-fail | false | Whether to trigger a failing check when the body-invalid-regex is matched in the PR body.
+Triggers a warning by default. body-invalid-auto-close | true | Whether or not to auto-close on failed invalid content check of PR Body body-invalid-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed invalid content check of PR Body protected-branch | (Blank) | Branch that check should ensure that PR does not use as it's head.
 If left blank, it falls back to default branch. protected-branch-auto-close | true | Whether or not to auto-close on failed check of PR head branch protected-branch-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR head branch.